 - Tricia Deane, Principal Architect, IG

 Find out more about how IG built their central repository for their technology health check by seeing the tool they used in action.
-Book a demo with an Ardoq specialist.Ardoq They say it takes a village, and this is also true in content writing.
-This article has therefore several contributors, to make sure we get the facts right.
+Book a demo with an Ardoq specialist.Ardoq This article is written by Ardoq as it has multiple contributors, including subject matter experts.